 Defining roles for care team members is essential for successful collaborative care.
-These recommendations do not require specific members of the care team, as there are many models that can support patients with chronic pain.
+These recommendations do not delineate members of a care team that must be involved, as there are many ways of implementing Chronic Pain Collaborative Care that can effectively support patients with chronic pain.
 Patients should have access to specialty pain consultation and behavioral health and know who in the care team or practice to contact with questions.
 Patient care should involve a standard workflow with planned interactions supported by training and health information technology including a registry to track patients with chronic pain who are good candidates for collaborative care.
 The practice should have clear expectations around communication with the patient.
+Considering the relevant resources that can be made available in your setting (see the Enhanced Chronic Pain Care Resources Grid in Appendix E) may be helpful in developing care pathways that will work in your setting.

-Team-based care including nurse care management along with other elements used in collaborative such as a registry, has been associated with care that better follows guidelines on opioid prescribing for patients with chronic pain.39 Integrating specific roles such as behavioral specialists, nurse case managers, physical therapists, and pharmacists has been suggested as a key step in effective management of chronic pain.40
+Team-based care including nurse (or other allied health professional) care management along with other elements used in collaborative such as a registry, has been associated with care that better follows guidelines on opioid prescribing for patients with chronic pain.39 Integrating specific roles such as behavioral specialists, nurse case managers, physical therapists, and pharmacists has been suggested as a key step in effective management of chronic pain.40